bbrianxiao/Leetcode/String/273. Integer to English Words/readme.md

   - Ensure spacing and formatting by trimming extra spaces at the end.

 ## Time and Space Complexities
-- **Time Complexity**: `O(1)`, as the number of operations is constant relative to the size of the input.
+- **Time Complexity**: `O(log_10 N)`, as the number of operations is constant relative to the size of the input.
 The loop iterates a maximum of four times (for numbers up to a billion).
 - **Space Complexity**: `O(1)` for storing predefined word lists and temporary strings for result construction.

 ## Problem Link